CP43A:

 Quantifying the Distribution and Shape of Mussel Mounds in Mesotidal Salt Marshes by Means of UAV LiDAR With Relevance to Salt Marsh Survival (657232)

-Daniele Pinton1, Alberto Canestrelli2, Christine Angelini3, Benjamin Wilkinson4, Peter Ifju5, Collin Ortals2, Andrew Ortega6 and Sydney Williams7, (1)University of Florida, Civil and Coastal Engineering, Ft Walton Beach, FL, United States, (2)University of Florida, Civil and Coastal Engineering, Gainesville, FL, United States, (3)University of Florida, Engineering School of Sustainable Infrastructure & Environment (ESSIE), Gainesville, FL, United States, (4)University of Florida, Ft Walton Beach, FL, United States, (5)University of Florida, Gainesville, FL, United States, (6)University of Florida, Ft Walton Beach, United States, (7)University of Florida, Department of Environmental Engineering Sciences, Gainesville, FL, United States
+Daniele Pinton1, Alberto Canestrelli2, Christine Angelini3, Benjamin Wilkinson4, Peter Ifju5, Collin Ortals2, Andrew Ortega6 and Sydney Williams7, (1)University of Florida, Department of Civil and Coastal Engineering, Ft Walton Beach, FL, United States, (2)University of Florida, Civil and Coastal Engineering, Gainesville, FL, United States, (3)University of Florida, Engineering School of Sustainable Infrastructure & Environment (ESSIE), Gainesville, FL, United States, (4)University of Florida, Ft Walton Beach, FL, United States, (5)University of Florida, Gainesville, FL, United States, (6)University of Florida, Ft Walton Beach, United States, (7)University of Florida, Department of Environmental Engineering Sciences, Gainesville, FL, United States

 Surface cobble observations at Torrey Pines State Beach, California (644352)